 Sometimes it’s a great idea to get away at Christmas, especially if you can afford a hotel to avoid the cooking and cleaning!
-Here are my top 10 Christmas city breaks in Europe, but wrap up warm – these destinations can get pretty cold!
+Here are my top 10 European Christmas market breaks in Europe, but wrap up warm – these destinations can get pretty cold!

 #1 Lapland, Finland